Professor Julian Horton, MA, MPhil, PhD (Cantab), HDip (NUI)

 - Horton, Julian (2004).
 'Bruckner and the Symphony Orchestra'.
 In The Cambridge Companion to Bruckner.
 Williamson, John Cambridge University Press.
 138-169.

 - Byrne Bodley, Lorraine & Horton, Julian (2016).
 Rethinking Schubert.
-Oxford University Press.
+Oxford: Oxford University Press.

 - Horton, J. (2013).
 The Cambridge Companion to the Symphony.
 Cambridge Companions to Music.
 Cambridge University Press.